 You might have noticed that Edgar the Marabou Stork isn’t behind the giraffe anymore.
 No, Edgar didn’t fly away nor is he hiding from you!
-This winged friend took a few steps over to his new home on the Savannah.
+This winged friend took a few steps over to his new home on the Savanna.
 Since he’s moving in with new friends, we wanted to share a little about Edgar’s amazing life and all the other changes he’s seen.

 In 1977, when Jimmy Carter was voted as President and the first personal computers were hitting the market, two Marabou Storks were born: Fred and Ethyl.
 After their second birthdays, they moved to the Fort Wayne Children’s Zoo.
 Fred and Ethyl moved from exhibit to exhibit together, always greeting guests with wing flaps and bill claps.

 In 2005, while the Backstreet Boys were on the cusp of separation, so were Fred and Ethyl.
 Their Zoo Keepers noticed that Fred and Ethyl were disputing in a way that was “larger than life” and decided to re-examine their blood samples.
 Many bird species lack visual evidence of gender, so the only way to tell is through blood samples.
-However, the tests are not always accurate, which led the keepers to question their original diagnosis of gender.
+However, the tests are not always accurate, which led the keepers to question their original diagnosis of sex.